sethreidnz/react-introduction-tutorial/06-Nesting-Components.md

 ```

-This is equivilent to writing
+This is equivalent to writing

 ```